Lion Cinemas

 The Joy–Lion Cinemas, or simply the Lion Cinemas, is a multiplex located at Dhaka district in Bangladesh.
 It was reopened on Eid-ul-Fitr, 2022.
 It is one of the modern movie theaters in the country.

 History

 Establishment

-Kishorilal Roychowdhury, a Zamindar, built a theatre in Old Dhaka named Diamond Jubilee Theatre in 1897.
+Kishorilal Roy Chowdhury, a Zamindar, built a theatre in Old Dhaka named Diamond Jubilee Theatre in 1897.
 Drama was performed in this theater.
 Later, due to the demand, only films were shown in the theater from 1927.
-A person named Mirza Abdul Quader bought the theatre in 1930.
+A person named Mirza Abdul Kader bought the theatre in 1930.
 He changed its name to Lion Theatre in 1932.
 The theater could accommodate 938 spectators.

 Recent developments

 The next owner of the movie theater, Mirza Abdul Khaleque, closed it in 2005 due to financial losses.
 At that time he bought a land in Kadamtali Model Town in Keraniganj.
 There, in 2014, he set up a shopping mall called Lion Shoppers World.
-In that shopping mall he founded Lion Cinemas.
+In that shopping mall, he founded Lion Cinemas.
 The multiplex was scheduled to open on 1 March 2018 and the date was changed to 16 December 2019.
 It was later inaugurated on Eid-ul-Fitr 2022.